hashicorp/consul/website/source/docs/agent/options.html.markdown

 * DNS Interface (Default 8600).
 Used to resolve DNS queries.
 TCP and UDP.

-Consul will also make an outgoing connection to HashiCorp's servers for Atlas-related features and to check for the availability of newer versions of Consul.
-This will be a TLS-secured TCP connection to `scada.hashicorp.com:7223`.

 ## <a id="reloadable-configuration"></a>Reloadable Configuration

 Reloading configuration does not reload all configuration items.
 The